ankushTripathi/mash/README.md

 ./mash

 # Todo
-add more functions like 'pipe' |
+add more functions like 'pipe' | etc.,